udoprog/heroic/metric/filesystem/README.md

 #### Last TxId (`<storage>/wal/id`)

-Stores the last generated TxId, and the last _committed_ TxId.
+Stores the last _committed_ TxId and its checksum.

 A _committed_ TxId is one where it has been verified that the given ID has been persisted to data directories.

 ### Garbage Collection